 BZU Controller of Examinations Prof Dr Muhammad Farooq said the Bachelor of Science (BS) programme was introduced haphazardly without addressing legal issues which caused hurdles in the smooth functioning of the system.

 He said after the marking of first semester papers, the examiners could not be paid remuneration owing to absence of rules for payment.
 Subsequently, the examiners refused to mark papers for next semesters.
 "Now I have got approval from the VC to make payment to them."
 He said BZU Vice-Chancellor Prof Dr Khawaja Alqama had constituted a six-member committee to resolve the issues related to BS programme which would meet on Sept 25.

 He hoped the delayed results would be announced by the last week of the current month. app

 One-year BEd diploma to end

 Lahore: Following National Education Policy 2009, one year B.Ed diploma will be ended in 2018 as four-year BEd Honors degree programme has been started.
 According to a press release issued on Friday, this policy will be implemented in government colleges for Elementary Teacher Education.
 Previously, three-year Associate Degree in Education (ADE) was being awarded to all such colleges but the same has now been changed to four-year B.Ed Honors degree.
 The news

 Agri varsity VC asked to clear pensions

-Lahore: Punjab ombudsman Javed Mahmood has directed the University of Agriculture Faisalabad vice chancellor to pay pension to all retired employees within a month without making any excuse of a lack of employees could be withheld for the payment of pension as paying dues to retired employees was as important as to the serving ones.
+Lahore: Punjab ombudsman Javed Mahmood has directed the University of Agriculture Faisalabad vice chancellor to pay pension to all retired employees within a month without making any excuse of a lack of funds.

+In a directive issued on Thursday, the ombudsman said even salaries of employees could be withheld for the payment of pension as paying dues to retired employees was as important as to the serving ones.